 Though certainly not an app to rely on to help you find your way across a mountain or through a jungle wilderness, what3words (opens in new tab) is still worth a mention.

-It’s now been adopted by many emergency services including air ambulance, police and fire and rescue, as well as guidebook publishers Lonely Planet (to identify landmarks), and even parts of Africa and Mongolia where – away from the cities - street names don’t always exist.
+It’s by far one of the best navigation apps, and has now been adopted by many emergency services including air ambulance, police and fire and rescue, as well as guidebook publishers Lonely Planet (to identify landmarks), and even parts of Africa and Mongolia where – away from the cities - street names don’t always exist.
 Mapping-wise it can be used to navigate but only via basic free software such as Google/Apple maps.

 But it does add some creativity to meet-up points and is super useful when you travel – especially as its available in nearly 50 languages, and counting.